hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

 ~> **Warning:** By default, the chart will install _everything_: a Consul server cluster, client agents on all nodes, feature components, etc.
 This provides a nice out-of-box experience for new users, but may not be appropriate for a production setup.
-Considering setting the `global.enabled` value to `false` and opt-in to the various components.
+Consider setting the `global.enabled` value to `false` and opt-in to the various components.

 ## Configuration (Values)